Annie Garrison Wilhelm

 Dr. Annie Wilhelm is an Associate Professor of Mathematics Education in the Department of Teaching and Learning at Southern Methodist University.
 She holds B.S. degrees in Mathematics and Computer Science from Santa Clara University, a M.A. in Mathematics from the University of Washington, and a M.Ed. and a Ph.D. degree in Curriculum and Instructional Leadership and Mathematics Education, respectively, from Vanderbilt University.
 Prior to attending Vanderbilt University, Dr. Wilhelm taught high school mathematics, ranging from Algebra 1 to AP Calculus, for four years in the Seattle area.

-Dr. Wilhelm's research examines supports for teacher learning, including (1) understanding teachers’ instructional practice; (2) understanding relations among teachers’ knowledge, conceptions, and practice; and (3) understanding teachers’ advice-seeking interactions.
+Dr. Wilhelm's research examines supports for teacher learning, with research in four closely-related categories: 1) supporting teacher learning, 2) teachers’ instructional practice, 3) relations between teachers’ knowledge, conceptions, and practice, and 4) research methods and tools.
 Several current projects exemplify these different research emphases.

-First, the Understanding How Elementary Teachers Take Up Discussion Practice to Promote Disciplinary Learning and Equity project is a collaborative project with researchers at Boston University focused on understanding how elementary teachers focus on both disciplinary understandings and equity in the context of classroom discussion.
-We are partnering with a pubic school in Boston to design professional learning opportunities to help teachers develop classroom discussion practice across disciplines that serve to develop disciplinary understandings and address issues of power in the classroom.
-We are also interested in how such a school-wide professional development effort can have an impact on teacher collaboration across the school.
+First, the Understanding How Elementary Teachers Take Up Discussion Practice to Promote Disciplinary Learning and Equity project is a collaborative project with researchers at the University of Delaware, University of Pennsylvania, and Boston University focused on understanding how elementary teachers focus on both disciplinary understandings and equity in the context of classroom discussion.
+They are partnering with a public elementary school in Delaware to design professional learning opportunities to help teachers develop classroom discussion practice across disciplines that serve to develop disciplinary understandings and address issues of power in the classroom.
+They are also interested in how such a school-wide professional development effort can have an impact on teacher collaboration across the school.

-Dr. Wilhelm also contributes to in-service teachers’ ongoing learning by co-directing the Mathematics Specialization in the Masters of Education program.
+Dr. Wilhelm also contributes to pre- and in-service teachers’ ongoing learning by serving as co-PI of the Dallas Noyce Scholars Program and co-directing the Mathematics Specialization in the Masters of Education program.

 Munter, C. & Wilhelm, A. G. (2020).
 Mathematics teachers’ knowledge, networks, practice, and change in instructional visions.
 Journal of Teacher Education, 72(3), 342-354 doi: 10.1177/0022487120949836